 In a way, Bledsoe is a student once again.
-But instead of being in a WSU classroom, or a film study room, his new classroom is his McQueen Vineyard, overlooking the Walla Walla Valley.
+But study room, his new classroom is his McQueen Vineyard, overlooking the Walla Walla Valley.

 Walking through the vineyard, Bledsoe explains the process of caring for his vines.

 "If you starve them for water, make the roots really dig, and then thin them out, the grapes that are left really develop some nice complexity and depth," he explains.